maowenyu-11/TDM/README.md

-# Welcome to TDM, this is an official implementation of ***Addressing Missing Data Issue for Diffusion-based Recommendation***, which is accepted by SIGIR'2025.
+# Welcome to TDM!
+This is an official implementation of ***Addressing Missing Data Issue for Diffusion-based Recommendation***, which is accepted by SIGIR'2025.

 ## Algorithms
 The training and generating phases of TDM are as follows.